-Procedures Checklist for Identification of Gifted/Talented Students Grades K-12
+Procedures Checklist for Identification of Gifted/Talented Students

+Grades K-12

-Steps Person Responsible Suggested Time Line I. Referral Process 1.
-Call for referrals 2.
-Students are referred by self or fellow student, parent, teacher, school staff, administrator, and/or community member by giving his/her name to the Campus G/T Designee and completing the Campus G/T Designee (#'s 1-2) Fall - Last week of Oct.
+Steps Person Responsible Suggested Time Line I. Referral Process Call for referrals Students are referred by self or fellow student, parent, teacher, school staff, administrator, and/or community member by giving his/her name to the Campus G/T Designee and completing the Campus G/T Designee (#'s 1-2) Fall - Last week of Oct.
 Spring - Last week of Feb. referral form 3.
 Transfers are reviewed and placed if LPISD criteria are met (Step IV) or referred for additional testing if needed.
 Placement must occur within 30 school days of enrollment G/T Program Consultant (#3) Transfers Ongoing as needed II.
-Screening Collect referrals Gather and review student performance and trend data (achievement test scores and underrepresented status, etc.) Proceed with testing if warranted Gather Qualitative Data Campus G/T Designee (#'s 1-3) a.
+Screening Collect referrals Gather and review student performance and trend data Campus G/T Designee (#'s 1-3) a.
 Parent questionnaire with letter giving permission for testing is sent home and collected b.
 Teacher inventory is completed and collected 4.
 Gather Quantitative Data a.
 Ability test is administered, RAVEN for K, Naglieri for 1st - 5th and COGAT for 6th - 12th b.
 Achievement test is administered or data from previous testing is reviewed (MAP) 5.
 Review all data and place on the Gifted Identification Profile G/T Program Consultant (#'s 4-5) III.
 Identification 1.
 Additional testing obtained as needed 2.
 IQ testing is completed (K-BIT) G/T Program Consultant IV.
-Placement/Notification Placement committee meets and reviews all data on G/T Student Identification Profile Student qualifies with a total score of 15 points or a placement committee decision based upon a preponderance of evidence Parents are notified of placement decision using appropriate form and consent is obtained if needed using "Parent Permission to Enter" letter Conference is offered to parents and/or students to explain program options and services (per letter) Campus G/T Designee (#'s 1-4) Placement Committee Administrator or G/T Designee Counselor G/T Program Consultant To be completed within 30 days of initial nomination Kindergarten last week of February V. Registration 1.
-Copies of the following forms are collected and filed in the student cumulative folder by the Campus G/T Designee: Campus G/T Designee (#'s 1-4)
+Placement/Notification Placement committee meets and reviews all data on G/T Student Identification Profile Student qualifies with a total score of 15 points or a placement committee decision based upon a preponderance of evidence Parents are notified of placement decision using appropriate form and consent is obtained if needed using "Parent Permission to Enter" letter Conference is offered to parents and/or students to explain program options and services (per letter) Campus G/T Designee (#'s 1-4) Placement Committee • Administrator or G/T Designee • Counselor • G/T Program Consultant To be completed within 30 days of initial nomination Kindergarten last week of February V. Registration Copies of the following forms are collected and filed in the student cumulative folder by the Campus G/T Designee: Gifted/Talented Identification Profile Parent Permission Letter Student data is entered into PEIMS Teachers/Administrators are notified of students qualified for G/T program and served immediately Paperwork of students who do not qualify is filed in the student cumulative folder Campus G/T Designee (#'s 1-4)